-As always, I hope you enjoy today’s holidays and observances, a music link to Survivor, factoids of interest for this day in history, the fact if you enjoy being phytivorous but enjoy the taste of meat, protein made from plants is now on the market from companies like Beyond Meat and a relevant quote from Peter Landesman about the Chunnel, secure in the knowledge that if you want to find a gift for any memorable events like Father’s Day, college graduations, birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
+As always, I hope you enjoy today’s holidays and observances, factoids of interest for this day in history, a musical link to Puff Daddy and Faith Evans feat 112, the fact that if you would never commit and act of peculation, and a quote from John Edward Douglas on the arrest of David Berkowitz, secure in the knowledge that if you want to find a gift for any memorable events like Father’s Day, college graduations, birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
 You need only contact me for details.

 On this day in:

-e.
-1996 the child protection provisions of the Communications Decency Act were struck down by SCOTUS for being too broad.
+d.
+1996 the child protection provisions of the Communications Decency Act were struck down by an Appellate Court for being too broad.

 Please enjoy the poems on events of interest on my twitter account below (if you like them, retweet and follow me) and follow my blogs.
 Always good, incisive and entertaining poems on my blogs—click on the links below.
 Go to www.alaskanpoet.blogspot.com for Ridley’s Believe It Or Not—This Day in History, poems to inspire, touch, emote, elate and enjoy and poems on breaking news items of importance or go to Ridley's Believe It Or Not for just This Day in History.